IAFEnvoy/RainimatorMod/README.md

 These mods are not mandatory to install, but they are recommended to gain better game experience.

+- `Asteor Bar`: A better GUI for status bars.
 - `EMI`: Boss summon recipes view.
-- `Asteor Bar`: A better GUI for status bars.
+- `Throwable`: Make some weapon throwable.

 ## Contribute